ttass01/geosoft2-2014-fundamentals/README.md

 ## Topics

-Make sure you cover at least the mentioned keywords, but more is better.
+Make sure you cover at least the mentioned keywords.
+More is better, but only really better if you evaluate alternatives, phrase opinions, and provide guidelines for your fellow students.

 * Disaster management - Twelsiek, Steinblum
 * Tools for Collaborative Software Development (GitHub, Trello, wikis, ...) - Bodem, Weber